jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` (or selecting it) will skip downloading files from any referer that have been scraped before.
-The file (s) will always be skipped regardless of whether the referer was successfully scraped or not
+Setting this to `true` will skip downloading files from any referer that have been scraped before.
+The file (s) will always be skipped, regardless of whether the referer was successfully scraped or not

 ## `maximum_number_of_children`